Archomeda/Gw2Sharp/docs/guides/introduction.md

 This is to make sure that only one instance of a given name is created to save resources, and that when the root client is disposed, all the child clients are disposed as well.
 If just a child client is disposed however, the root client is untouched.

+> [!TIP]
-*Keep in mind that you don't want to dispose the root client manually.*
+> Keep in mind that while the root client is disposable, you don't want to dispose it yourself manually.
-*This is done automatically for you whenever you dispose the `IGw2Client` itself.*
+> Disposing is done automatically whenever the `IGw2Client` is disposed.

 ---